Simon Whitlock

-Simon Whitlock (born 3 March 1969) is an Australian professional darts player who competes in Professional Darts Corporation (PDC) events, having previously competed in British Darts Organisation (BDO) events.
+Simon Whitlock (born 3 March 1969) is an Australian professional darts player who competes in Professional Darts Corporation (PDC) events, having previously competed in British Darts Organisation (BDO) and World Seniors Darts (WSD) events.

-Nicknamed "The Wizard", he won the 2012 European Championship and the 2022 World Cup of Darts for Australia, partnering Damon Heta.
+Nicknamed "the Wizard", he won the 2012 European Championship and the 2022 World Cup of Darts for Australia, partnering Damon Heta.
 Whitlock is also a two-time World Championship finalist, having been the runner-up at the BDO World Darts Championship in 2008, and the PDC World Darts Championship in 2010.
-He has won a total of 18 PDC titles and 30 Dartsplayers Australia (DPA) titles.
+He has won a total of 18 PDC titles and 31 Dartsplayers Australia (DPA) titles.
+In 2025, he became the inaugural ANZ Premier League champion.